go-goyave/goyave.dev/src/advanced/transactions.md

 The system gracefully handles nested transactions.
 If a service starts a transaction (either with `Transaction()` or manually with `Begin()`) using a context that already contains a transaction, the session will retrieve this database instance automatically and use it as a starting point for the creation of a nested transaction.

+Nested transactions work with savepoints.
+If the nested transaction returns an error, it will be rolled back to its starting point, leaving the root transaction intact.
+It is still recommended to rollback the root transaction by simply bringing the returned error up the stack as usual.

+The use of savepoints in nested transactions can be disabled by setting Gorm's `DisableNestedTransaction` setting to `true`.

 This way, services don't have to worry about operating in a potential transaction from inside another dependent service.
 Everything will just work as units that can be used anywhere.